dmportella/rancher-docker-node/README.md

 Simple espress js site with route to simulate site failure.

 Built for testing *kubernetes* and *rancher* instances.

 ### Normal route

-Web site should be available on port `8080`.
+Web site should be available on port `8080` when in docker if you are running the site individually it will be served on port `3000`.

 ### Health check
 ```